 In many cases, the CSP audit reports are the only means to verify a vendor s security controls.
 This is because the vendors do not have the operational capacity to allow each of their customers to audit them.
 It s important to consider this as you evaluate the risk of any cloud vendor and follow up on any concerns regarding their compliance reports.

 A final note on using your cloud service provider s audit reports is that these are often sensitive and restricted use reports, and thus the ability to share this information with your customers is limited.
 Check with your legal or compliance team to ensure that you do not claim your CSP vendor compliance certification information as your own unless the CSP vendor has allowed it.

 In addition to CSP and auditor reports, organizations often rely on the reporting capabilities within their cloud security posture management tooling as it includes all of the cloud assets in context to the compliance framework.

 Changes in Cloud = Changes to Compliance

 As the cloud industry grows, the effectiveness of compliance programs has been impacted.
-The purpose of the cloud, as defined by early adopters, was to provide “compute” resources to customers across the internet.
-While accurate, in the current era of business model offerings from giants such as Amazon (AWS), Google Compute, and Microsoft Cloud, this definition is incomplete.
+The purpose of the cloud, as defined by early adopters, was to provide compute resources to customers across the internet.
+While accurate, in the current era of business model offerings from giants such as Amazon (AWS), Google (GCP), and Microsoft (Azure), this definition is incomplete.

 Moreover, new privacy-oriented compliance regulations such as GDPR (General Data Protection Regulation, a recent EU Standard for privacy protection) and CCPA (the California Consumer Protection Act, a U.S. standard for privacy protection that went into effect in January 2020), are already making an impact, defining new business processes that may necessitate new cloud implementation strategies.
 Increasingly, businesses are seeking out cloud providers and service vendors that offer solutions to meet these compliance requirements.